 I am 33 weeks pregnant now and I am definitely feeling it.
 According to an app on my phone, baby is the size of a pineapple.

-I want this blog to be as open and honest as possible so I will be sharing the good along with the bad.
-Some days, like today, are harder than others, so here goes…
+I want this blog to be as open and honest as possible so, I will be sharing the good along with the bad.
+Some days, like today, are harder than others.
+Here goes…

 As much as I would love to say that it’s all flowers and rainbows, I’ve been having a pretty tough time.
 Sleeping has become almost impossible, my whole body aches, and I have officially started to swell in my hands and feet.
 So glamorous.

-More than the physical pains, though, I’ve been having a lot of feelings of anxiety and hopelessness.
+More than the physical pains, though, I’ve been having a lot of anxiety and feelings of hopelessness.
 I’ve struggled with anxiety most of my life and the hormones that come with creating a human make it even more difficult to manage.
 I’m constantly afraid that I’m going to mess up or that I won’t be able to hack it.
 How the heck do I keep a baby alive?
 What if I miss something important and my daughter suffers because of it?
-I keep telling myself that no one is perfect and that I can’t expect to get everything right, but it’s hard to shake these feelings when they have such a death grip on my mind.
-I’m sure I’m not the only first-time mom who’s felt this way, but knowing that doesn’t seem to help.
+I keep telling myself that no one is perfect and that I can’t expect to get everything right but, it’s hard to shake these feelings when they have such a death grip on my mind.
+I’m sure I’m not the only mom who’s felt this way but, knowing that doesn’t seem to help.

-Along with the feeling that I won’t be good enough is the gut-wrenching feeling of loneliness.
+Along with feeling like I won’t be good enough is the gut-wrenching feeling of loneliness.
 I feel alone a lot of the time and it’s hard to see the light some days.
 Plus, it’s hard to explain this feeling of loneliness to my husband and friends because I don’t even understand it myself.
-I have an amazing husband that does everything to take care of me and I have amazing friends that are always there to talk…but I still feel like this.
+I have an amazing husband who does everything to take care of me and I have amazing friends who are always there to talk but, I still feel like this.
 My life is about to change drastically and I don’t know if I’m ready for it.

 It’s a hard thing to wrap my brain around, but I know it’ll all be worth it, and I can’t wait to see what happens.